VPNL/simseqPRF/README.md

     - Fit model predictions to data
     - Find best fitting R^2 for CST pRF exponent (grid fit)
     - General visualization
-* s_makeAllManuscriptFigures.m : Recreate manuscript figures 2,3,4,6,7,8 and supplementary figures
+* s_makeAllManuscriptFigures.m : Recreate manuscript figures 2,3,4,6,7,8 and supplementary figures with data and simulations
 * stimulus/
     - folder with code for stimulus generation and running MRI experiment (stim_mri)
 * external/
-    - folder with code from other toolboxes
+    - folder with borrowed functions from other toolboxes
 * analysis/
     - folder with analysis scripts and subfunctions, and figure plotting functions